aws-samples/aurora-and-database-migration-labs/Labs/amazon-rds-purpose-built-workshop/lab3-AthenaFederatedQuery/README.md

  ![switch.png](./assets/switch.png)

- Now, you are ready to deploy the connectors in your account.
-To learn more about the connectors, please see documentation [connect-to-a-data-source-lambda.html](https://docs.aws.amazon.com/athena/latest/ug/connect-to-a-data-source-lambda.html).
+ Now, you are ready to deploy the Athena connectors in your AWS account.
+To learn more about Athena connectors, please see documentation [connect-to-a-data-source-lambda.html](https://docs.aws.amazon.com/athena/latest/ug/connect-to-a-data-source-lambda.html).

 ## Setup Athena Connectors and Catalogs

 ### Setting up Amazon DynamoDB Connector

-This connector enables Amazon Athena to communicate with DynamoDB, making your trips tables accessible via SQL.
+This connector enables Amazon Athena to communicate with DynamoDB, making the _trips_ tables accessible via SQL.
 For more information about the connector usage, parameters and limitations, refer to [athena-dynamodb](https://github.com/awslabs/aws-athena-query-federation/tree/master/athena-dynamodb) documentation.

-1. Ensure that current AWS region is **US east (N Virginia)**
+1. Ensure that current AWS region is **US East (N Virginia)**
 2. Click on **data sources** tab
 3. Click **Connect data source**
 4. Select **Query a data source (Beta)**